 A power of attorney is a legal document that gives someone else - your “attorney” - the power to act on your behalf.
-In Ontario, there are three kinds of powers of attorney - a power of attorney for personal care, a continuing power of attorney for property and a non-continuing power of attorney for property.
-In this blog post, we will only be discussing powers of attorney for personal care and continuing powers of attorney for property.
+Generally, there are three kinds of powers of attorney - a power of attorney for personal care, a continuing power of attorney for property and a non-continuing power of attorney for property.

 A continuing power of attorney for property lets your attorney manage your financial affairs and allows the person you name to act for you even if you become mentally incapable.
 This includes managing your bank accounts, making bill and rent payments and making purchases on your behalf.
 A continuing power of attorney for property means that a person you trust will be able to oversee your finances when you are unable to.

 Why do I need a power of attorney?

 A power of attorney is a very important document.
 It’s the easiest way to ensure that your directives for your property and health care are followed, and that decisions in your best interest are made.